The Key to Mental and Emotional Health

 - True, lasting psychological and emotional healing occurs via insight and a shift in consciousness, not from techniques, practices or prescriptions

-- Changes in body chemistry are a reflection of a person's state of consciousness, not the cause of it
+- Changes in body chemistry are a reflection of a person's state of mind, not the cause of it

 - Life events and circumstances cannot create stressful feelings in and of themselves